Histology independent therapies (HITs)

 Like other cancer treatments, histology independent therapies (HITs) can cause side effects.
 You may have side effects while you are taking the drugs.

-The side effects you get will depend on which drug you are taking.
+The side effects you have will depend on which drug you are taking.
 Different drugs cause different side effects.
 The drugs may also affect different people in different ways.
 Talk to your cancer doctor, specialist nurse or pharmacist if you have any side effects.

 Some side effects are mild and can be easily treated.
 Other side effects can be harder to manage.
 But these can often be reduced or controlled in some way.
 Your doctor, nurse or pharmacist may prescribe drugs to help control them.